Westport Island, Maine

 Westport Island, formerly Westport, is a town in Lincoln County, Maine, United States.
 In the 19th century the island was known as Jeremysquam, a nickname islanders still use for it.
 The population was 719 at the 2020 census.

 Geography

-Westport Island is located approximately 30 mi northeast of Portland, Maine.
-The island is separated from the mainland by two coastal salt-water rivers, the Sheepscot River and the Back River.
+Westport Island is located approximately 30 mi northeast of Portland.
+The island is separated from the mainland by two coastal salt-water rivers: the Sheepscot River and the Back River.
 The island is connected to the mainland at the northwest by one modern bridge, built in 1972 over a slim gap in the Back River called Cowsegan Narrows.
 Although completely surrounded by water, it is bounded across tidal water by the towns of Wiscasset, Edgecomb, Southport, and Georgetown.